 5. “Ring-ring.
 Cha-ching!”

 Doug’s training programs get hoteliers to define their average daily rate and the average length of stay.
-Seasoned experts like Doug see rates much higher than what is being informed.
+Seasoned experts, like Doug, see the potential for rates that are much higher than what is being stipulated.

 This happens because hotels aren’t seeing the potential each phone call has to turn into a booking since they’re looking at only part of the metrics.